harrisonmalone/url-app/README.md

 # README

 This is an excellent challenge to do during the rails teaching week.
-It's a [bit.ly](bit.ly) clone.
+It's a [https://bit.ly](bit.ly) clone.
 Instructions on how to complete the challenge can be found [here](https://url-cqhowobbhe.now.sh/).